cylc/cylc-doc/src/user-guide/installing-workflows.rst

 - ``log``, ``share``, ``work`` or ``_cylc-install`` directories exist in the :term:`source directory`

-- neither :cylc:conf:`flow.cylc` nor the deprecated workflow.rc are found in the :term:`source directory`
+- neither :cylc:conf:`flow.cylc` nor the deprecated suite.rc are found in the :term:`source directory`

 - the run-name is specified as ``_cylc-install``